I Am

 10 best places to scuba dive in Norway

-Winter is the best time for diving in Norway.
-Norwegian scuba diving magazine Dykking share their top 10 favourite places to dive.
+Winter is the best time to scuba dive in Norway.
+Norwegian scuba diving magazine “Dykking” share their top 10 favourite places to dive.

 Saltstraumen